TOA3DPrinting/ShareBot-XXL-3D-Printer-Firmware-Update-Calibrate-Steps/README.md

-# ShareBot XXL 3D Printer Firmware Update Calibrate Steps
+# ShareBot XXL+ 3D Printer Firmware Update Calibrate Steps
 Please read the whole tread on this page to help understand the process it takes to accomplish the Update

 This Marlin firmware requires an older - Arduino-1.0.6-IDE-Windows-master software to compile and upload to the printer.